Model routing — Opus/Sonnet/Haiku per task

 claude --model claude-sonnet-4-6or set it in~/.claude/settings.json.
 Cursor: model picker → Sonnet 4.6.
 Codex CLI:model = "claude-sonnet-4-6"in~/.codex/config.toml(or your provider’s equivalent).
 This is the model you’ll be in 80% of the time. -

-Wire Opus to Plan mode.
+Wire Fable or Opus to Plan mode.
 In Claude Code, use the

-/modelslash command to switch to Opus before entering Plan mode for anything non-trivial (anything touching >3 files, new architecture, debugging across services).
+/modelslash command to switch up before entering Plan mode for anything non-trivial (anything touching >3 files, new architecture, debugging across services) —/model fableis the top option for non-trivial plans, Opus 4.8 the cheaper one.
 When you exit Plan mode and start executing, drop back to Sonnet. -

 Push subagents onto Haiku.
 Define your subagents (code-reviewer, code-explorer, doc-writer, refactor-bot) with